Skip to main content

 Assessments

-The SIMPL App is used for formative assessment or constructive feedback and is given in an ongoing manner as an aid to learning.
-It is a convenient and reliable assessment tool that pairs with EPIC to allow frequent, real-time workplace assessment and feedback.
+The SIMPL App is used for formative assessment via ABS EPA's.
+The EPAs allow for constructive feedback and is given in an ongoing manner as an aid to learning.
+It is a convenient and reliable assessment tool that allows frequent, real-time workplace assessment and feedback.

 Formative Assessment